 Want customers to buy more?
 Offer them more ways for them to do it.
 Here are a few different revenue streams you should consider implementing at your restaurant:

-Online ordering.
-Consider offering online ordering to allow your customers to order food from your website using their computers and phones.
-Third-party online ordering and delivery services like GrubHub and DoorDash charge commission fees on every order and can limit your ability to manage the online order experience.
+Consider offering online ordering paired with third-party or in-house delivery services to allow your customers to order food from your website using their computers and phones.
+Third-party online ordering and delivery services charge commission fees on every order and can limit your ability to manage the online order experience.
 By hosting online ordering on your own website, you’ll give customers the ability to order food from your restaurant without having to pay a commission fee.

 Getting customers into your restaurant is the first step in the sales process, but you also need to keep customers coming back.
 One of the best ways to increase customer retention (and drive repeat sales) is to create a customer loyalty program with points, tiers, and rewards.